This tutorial demonstrates how to make graph paper in Excel.

 The first step is to change the dimension of cells in the worksheet.
 To adjust the height of all cells:

-- Select all cells in the worksheet; click on the arrow in the upper right corner of the worksheet.
+- Select all cells in the worksheet by clicking the arrow in the upper-right corner (or pressing CTRL + A).

 - Now, in the Ribbon, go to Home > Format and choose Row Height…

 - In the pop-up window, enter a Row height of 9 and click OK.

 Now the height of all cells in the current worksheet is set to 9.